slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 CHAPTER 2

 Renee never went to those parties anymore.
-There was a time when you'd see her out, my guess was when her and Andrew were having tougher times with eachother.
-The times that tapered towards the end.
+There was a time when you'd see her out, my guess was when her and Andrew were having rougher and tougher times with eachother.
+The times that tapered towards the end were like her emerging past spectre status into a sort of lime light.
+She didn't exude beauty but she held tightly onto her confidence.
+Her personality ruled conversations and she had great hair.

-Two year prior I stared out my subway train window.
+Because two year prior I stared out my subway train window.
 Riding through the unlit New York underground was like dropping yourself in a hole.
 It was all black beams and creatures under the cover of darkness ((maybe make description fit better to Om's character and personality here, better wording for metaphor)).
 They were the only thing visible until we miraculously emerged into civilization.
 If the train stuttered and took longer than a ten minute wait, we'd panic inside.
 Those with appointments would glance at the time every other moment, we'd fret and there'd be plenty of fidgeting.
-ANd then we'd move on, as if the conductor thought it was necessary.
+And then we'd move on, as if the conductor thought it was necessary.

 At one point the tracks merged together.
-You could see another train traveleing through the ether drifting towards you.
+I could see another train traveleing through the ether drifting towards me.
 No one made the effort of spying on the person in the other car lest they be mistakenfor a vouyer creep or perv.
 But I looked and recognized Andrew and the girl with him as we floated next to eachother for a few seconds.
 We were both headed to the same party.
 Her tiny mouth laughing in between sentences of pursed lips.
 I even saw her teeth that night.
 She took a quick glance through the glass back at me before the train ripped itself back onto a different further track.
 I decided to meet them at the party instead of the next station, so I made a slow retreat.

 That curl in her lip caught me, and what must have been a shirt she silk screened herself brazened with "Youngtitled" (("Zentitled")).
 The air of her control over the conversation with Andrew intrigued me.
 The curl in her post conversation smile, sure the glint in her eye and whatever.
 I wondered how lucky Andrew was or how determined Renee was to find a taller guy.